DALAI-FIN/dalai-fin.github.io/index_en.md

     <div class="feature-text">
       <h3>Language gives you a voice</h3>
       <p>
-        Mastering a language is more than learning words: it’s gaining the ability to participate, connect, and belong.
-The tools developed at DALAI-FIN help you strengthen your Finnish skills through personalized, AI-powered learning paths, so you can engage confidently in everyday life, work, and civic conversations.
+        Mastering a language is gaining the ability to participate, connect, and belong.
+        The tools we develop at DALAI-FIN help L2-learners strengthen their language skills through personalized, AI-powered learning paths, so they can engage confidently in work, everyday life, and civic conversations.
       </p>
     </div>
   </div>